Click here to go to the HWS home page

 Traffic Safety and Seat Belt Use

-Web based surveys have been designed to support social norms programing in college and secondary school environments.
-Specific college student-athlete and greek surveys are available to support sub-population programming.
 Web surveys provide a secure, low cost, rapid data collection solution for social norms programming that provides for greater accuracy through real-time validation.
-Students can complete surveys in 10-15 minutes.
+Students can complete surveys in 15-20 minutes.

 Features of our web-based surveys with sample user interface screens are shown on this link (Click here).